apple tree fruiting in old farmsteads and roadsides

 Not Threatened

-A tree that did not begin here.
-The apple tree was brought to New Zealand by early European settlers, carried across the ocean as seeds and saplings, planted in the new land.
-Now it grows in old orchards, in hedgerows, in waste places, a reminder of the people who came and the gardens they made.
-The apple tree is small, rarely exceeding ten metres in height, with a spreading crown and dark, fissured bark.
-The leaves are oval, toothed, and arranged alternately along the branches.
-The flowers are white or pink, appearing in spring, covering the tree in a cloud of petals.
-The fruit is the story – the apple, red or green or gold, sweet or sharp, the fruit of myth and memory.
-In New Zealand, apple trees have escaped from cultivation.
-They grow wild along roadsides, in old farmsteads, in the corners of fields that were once orchards.
-These wild trees are living history, preserving varieties that are no longer grown commercially.
-A gnarled old apple tree in an abandoned orchard might be a hundred years old, its fruit still sweet, its blossoms still pink.
+Early European settlers brought apple seeds and saplings to New Zealand.
+They carried them across the ocean.
+They planted them in the new land.
+Now the apple tree grows in old orchards, hedgerows, and waste places.
+It reminds us of the people who came and the gardens they made.
+The apple tree is small.
+It rarely exceeds ten metres in height.
+It has a spreading crown and dark, fissured bark.
+The leaves are oval and toothed.
+They arrange alternately along the branches.
+The flowers are white or pink.
+They appear in spring.
+They cover the tree in a cloud of petals.
+The fruit is the story.
+The apple is red, green, or gold.
+It is sweet or sharp.
+It is the fruit of myth and memory.
+Apple trees have escaped from cultivation in New Zealand.
+They grow wild along roadsides.
+They stand in old farmsteads.
+They occupy corners of fields that were once orchards.
+These wild trees are living history.
+They preserve varieties no longer grown commercially.
+A gnarled old apple tree in an abandoned orchard might be a hundred years old.
+Its fruit is still sweet.
+Its blossoms are still pink.
 The wood of the apple tree is hard, dense, and finely grained.
-It was used for tool handles, for furniture, for the ribs of barrels.
-The fruit was dried, stored, or made into cider.
-The apple tree was a tree of utility, a tree of the kitchen garden, a tree of the homestead.
+People used it for tool handles, furniture, and barrel ribs.
+They dried the fruit.
+They stored it.
+They made cider.
+The apple tree was a tree of utility.
+It belonged to the kitchen garden and the homestead.
 To see an old apple tree in flower is to see a piece of history.
-The settlers who planted it are gone, but the tree remains.
-It blossoms every spring, fruits every autumn, drops its leaves every winter.
-It does not know that it is a stranger here.
-It just grows, and blooms, and feeds the birds.
-The apple tree is not a native.
+The settlers who planted it are gone.
+The tree remains.
+It blossoms every spring.
+It fruits every autumn.
+It drops its leaves every winter.
+It does not know it is a stranger here.
+It just grows.
+It blooms.
+It feeds the birds.
+The apple tree is not native.
 It is not endemic.
 It is not a king or a warrior.
-It is an immigrant, a settler, a tree that made a new home in a new land.
+It is an immigrant.
+It is a settler.
+It is a tree that made a new home in a new land.
 It has been here for two hundred years.
 It will be here as long as the orchards are remembered.